collocations.org

 2. period of your life spent working/doing sth

-chequered, colourful, turbulent, varied
+chequered/checkered, colourful/colorful, turbulent, varied

-He has had a somewhat chequered career.
+He has had a somewhat chequered/checkered career.

-school, working
+college (esp.
+AmE), school, working

 She started her working career as a waitress.

-VERB + CAREER
+VERB + career

 have